-In the progress of the sequence I tried to diversify synthesis procedures.
-In Solo 3 the stochastic control of granular clouds, rhythmical granular layers and the oscillation between pulsating and non-pulsating granulation are combined.
+In the progress of the sequence, I tried to diversify synthesis procedures: Solo 3 combines the stochastic control of granular clouds, rhythmical granular layers, and the oscillation between pulsating and non-pulsating granulation.

 Structuring the compositional process this way does not suspend historical-dialectical thinking.
-The reference to historically mediated structures is omnipresent and demands respective individual decisions - thereby I'd like to take the freedom to newly perceive wellknown relations (e.g. simple intervals and progressions) under microscopical and macroscopical changes.
+The reference to historically mediated structures is omnipresent, and this demands individual decisions.
+On this specific occasion, I focussed on intervals and progressions under microscopical and macroscopical changes.

 Supported by the Giga-Hertz Production Award at the Center for Art and Media Karlsruhe.